ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 ## Advanced Section (Optional)

-So let's say you want to do something fancy and do not want the examinees to login (*again*) on the exam page before starting the exam.
+So let's say you want to do something fancy, say you do not want the examinees to login (*again*) on the exam page before starting the exam.
 This can be useful if your website already has an authentication/login page which they've already gone through, it can be frustrating having to login yet again.

 For this you will need your API Secret key.
-You can generate it from same place you generated the API Public Key.
-Please keep your API Secret key safe and hidden or your data on examina.io can be compromised.
+You can generate it from same place you generated the API Public Key. **Please keep your API Secret key safe and hidden or your data on examina.io can be compromised**.

 For this example, we will use the examina.io API endpoints.
 I will use a simple PHP script to demonstrate this.

-But First, in order to auto login student, you will need to create a token on examina.io for the student and for the current exam and add the token as well as other supported options to the link in the anchor tag.
+But First, in order to auto login a student, you will need to create a login token on examina.io for the student and for the current exam and add the token as well as other supported options to the link in the anchor tag.
 An example is shown below:

 ```html
 ...